matianzhou/CAMO-1/README.md

 Github repository for a molecular congruence analysis framework for evaluating model organisms (CAMO)

-## Install This Package from github
+## Install this package from github
 * In R console

 ```{R}